Fragile X-associated primary ovarian insufficiency: Clinical diagnosis

 Primary ovarian insufficiency requires that a diagnosis be made before the age of 40, since it is considered premature relative to the average age of menopause of 51 in the US.
 The two criteria are the repeated elevation of the follicle stimulating hormone (FSH), which increases dramatically when a woman enters menopause, and the loss of menstruation for at least 4–6 months.
-In FMR1 premuation carriers, the likelihood of receiving a clinical diagnosis of FXPOI is about 20% and increased FSH levels and altered menstrual cycles become particularly evident between 30 and 40 years of age.
+In FMR1 premutation carriers, the likelihood of receiving a clinical diagnosis of FXPOI is about 20% and increased FSH levels and altered menstrual cycles become particularly evident between 30 and 40 years of age.
 Even if menses are lost, women diagnosed with FXPOI may experience a spontaneous "escape" ovulation.
 This means that there is some chance for conception, around 10%, even if menstruation has been absent for extended periods in women with FXPOI.
 Women planning to conceive before the cessation of periods are often encouraged to consult a genetic counselor or medical geneticist to understand their risk for having a child with fragile X syndrome.